-Alternative Positive Impacts Negative Impacts Do not update Tacoma Creates.
+City of Tacoma Education: Equity Index Score: Moderate Opportunity Increase the number of quality out of school time learning opportunities distributed equitably across the city.
+Civic Engagement: Equity Index Score: Moderate Opportunity Increase the percentage of residents who believe they are able to have a positive impact on the community and express trust in the public institutions in Tacoma.
+Livability: Equity Index Score: Moderate Opportunity Increase positive public perception of safety and overall quality of life.
+ALTERNATIVES Alternative Positive Impacts Negative Impacts Do not update Tacoma Creates.
 Tacoma Creates could continue to be implemented as is.
 Council would miss an opportunity to make stylistic and substantive updates that reflect the current organizational, definitional, and administrative needs of the program.
-Do not create a new funding category for capital expenditures.
-Additional funding would go toward programming and capacity building.
+Do not offer funding for capital expenditures.
+Additional funding could go toward programming.
 Cultural organizations are likely to struggle to acquire financial assistance to purchase or renovate their workspaces, as well as costly equipment, potentially limiting their reach in the community and their ability to sustain their work.
 Maintain the original administrative funding limit.
-Some additional funding would go toward programming and capacity building.
+Some additional funding could go toward programming and capacity building.
 The City would not be able to keep up with the administrative needs related to the consistent annual growth of 9-15 percent in applications and contracts and increased expectations for program implementation.
 The City would also not be able to meet the 3 percent citywide indirect cost assessment need.
 These gaps are likely to decrease the number of organizations that can be funded.
 It will also reduce staff's ability to deliver high-quality programs and customer support.

-EVALUATIONS AND FOLLOW UP

-If approved, the Arts and Cultural Vitality Division of the City's Community and Economic Development Department will continue to provide updates to the City Council on funding for Tacoma Creates.
+EVALUATIONS AND FOLLOW UP If approved, the Arts and Cultural Vitality Division of the City's Community and Economic Development Department will continue to provide updates to the City Council on funding for Tacoma Creates.
 This includes continuing the Tacoma Creates annual report and providing a new high-level budget overview of the five core spending areas to City Council prior to the allocation of funding.
+SPONSOR RECOMMENDATION Sponsors recommend approving this ordinance.